mcabioch/projet_GL_uqac_automne2019/README.md

 ## Currently working features

 This project is still a work in progress.
-Thus, ony a few features are available for now including :
+Thus, only a few features are available for now including :
 - Choosing general working days
 - Choosing default number of working hours
 - Choosing minimum start of the day and maximum end of the day